 Shortened lifespan of tools and appliances

-For longer distances, upgrading to a 10 gauge extension cord helps maintain stable voltage and consistent power delivery.
+For longer distances, such as a 100 ft run, upgrading to a 10 gauge extension cord helps maintain stable voltage and consistent power delivery.

 Safety Considerations When Choosing Extension Cord Gauge